-The Audit Committee consists solely of the two non-executive Directors and it is chaired by Peter Kellner.
+The Audit Committee consists solely of the two nonexecutive Directors and it is chaired by Peter Kellner.
 Its terms of reference are that it meets at least twice a year to review the Group's accounting policies, financial and other reporting procedures, with the external auditors in attendance when appropriate.
-Over the year to 31 December 2020 the committee met three times with all members present, including a meeting to conclude the appointment of the Groups new auditors Crowe U.K. LLP.
+Over the year to 31 December 2021 the committee met three times with all members present.
 The internal controls are reviewed annually ensuring their effectiveness and any specific issues are dealt with if and when they arise.
 When the Board reviews internal controls they consider the effectiveness of controls, concentrating on all material controls, including operational and compliance controls, and risk management systems.